|IT Based Tactics

+Bar Harbor is a town of about 5,000 resident located on Mount Desert Island on the Atlantic Coast of Maine.
+It serves as a gateway to Acadia National Park and attracts tourists in daily numbers exceeding the town’s resident population during the summer.
 Prostitution and sex trafficking activity have been well-documented in Bar Harbor and surrounding communities in the region.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
 In a four-day period in 2016, there were 175 postings under the Backpage website’s escort section in Maine.
-Ads offered up sex services in cities and towns throughout the state, including Portland, Bangor, Waterville, Augusta, Sebago, Biddeford, Lewiston, Falmouth, Auburn, Gardiner, Saco, Newport, Canton, Ellsworth and Bar Harbor.
-Examples of sex trafficking in the region include a federal case in which two men were convicted and sentenced to serve nine years in federal prison for their roles in transporting a 13 year old girl they intended to prostitute across state lines.
+Ads offered sexual services in cities and towns throughout the state, including Portland, Bangor, Waterville, Augusta, Sebago, Biddeford, Lewiston, Falmouth, Auburn, Gardiner, Saco, Newport, Canton, Ellsworth and Bar Harbor.
+Examples of sex trafficking in the region include a federal case in which two men were convicted and sentenced to serve nine years in federal prison for their roles in transporting a 13 year old girl they intended to exploit in commercial sex across state lines.
 The victim from Lewiston began chatting on Facebook, and one of the offenders promised the young girl money, dresses, and having her hair and nails done, and eventually they drove her to Boston and advertised the girl on the Backpage.com.
-They drove the girl to hotels throughout the Boston area where she was told to have sex with the men for money.
+They drove the girl to hotels throughout the Boston area where she was told to allow me to sexually assault her for money.
 They returned to Maine and again advertised her on Backpage.com — as a 21-year-old “Spanish Doll” available for outcalls in the Bangor area.
 She was discovered during a sting operation by Bangor police detectives who had been searching for the girl, and they arrested her traffickers.

 - Bar Harbor Police Department